floooh/sokol-nim/README.md

 ## Current Limitations

-- only tested on MacOS
+- currently only tested on macOS and Windows
 - hardwired to the sokol-gfx GL backend
 - I'm still a Nim noob, some things may not be proper Nim-style